 It’s really up to you to weigh the risks and the benefits and make an informed choice.
 BUT, most of all, because these are hard choices that you’re not really always prepared to make — I hope you have a provider you trust.
 That’s SUCH an asset at times like this.

-If you’re not sure you’re ready for the full class, try my birth toolkit.
+If you’re not sure you’re ready for the full class, try my free prenatal class.
 Tens of thousands of couples love that free mini course and I think you will to.
 You can sign up right here:

 - About the Author

 A nurse since 1997, she has worked in various fields including pediatrics, geriatrics & hospice.

 She has 20 years of labor and delivery experience in the San Jose, CA and Phoenix, AZ areas.